mebble/grpc-json-transcoder/README.md

 # grpc-json-transcoder

-The cloning of Google protobuf API repos (given below) is based on the [gRPC-JSON transcoder documentation](https://www.envoyproxy.io/docs/envoy/v1.9.0/configuration/http_filters/grpc_json_transcoder_filter) (these docs kinda suck).
-This is required because the proto file `helloworld.proto` has other proto dependencies by Google.
-Ideally, the build artifacts of these dependencies would be downloaded from a registry and linked with `helloworld.proto`, all through the build tool.
-For a gradle project, these built artifacts are available on the maven central registry.
-But for an npm project, we would require JS stubs in the form of npm packages, hosted on an npm registry, of which there is none for these packages (AFAIK).
-Hence, we clone the repositories where these proto dependencies live and we provide their paths to the `protoc` compiler.
-For the envoy yaml config in this project, the instructions are given in this [blog post](https://blog.jdriven.com/2018/11/transcoding-grpc-to-http-json-using-envoy/).
+For gRPC-JSON transcoding, dependencies by Google such as `annotations.proto` are required to generate the protobuf descriptor set.
+This is based on the [gRPC-JSON transcoder documentation](https://www.envoyproxy.io/docs/envoy/v1.9.0/configuration/http_filters/grpc_json_transcoder_filter) (these docs kinda suck btw).
+These dependencies need to be pulled directly from their source code repositories, by specifying a repository url with a git tag or commit hash.
+Some package managers, such as Glide for Golang, provide an easy way to pull these dependencies without needing to manually clone their repositories.
+Gradle (Java) even provides [`"com.google.api.grpc:proto-google-common-protos"`](https://mvnrepository.com/artifact/com.google.api.grpc/proto-google-common-protos), removing the need to list out the dependencies' repositories ourselves.

+The npm tool doesn't do any of this.

+Hence, we clone the repositories where these proto dependencies live manually.
+Then we provide their paths to the `protoc` compiler.

+The instructions for configuring the envoy yaml file are given in this [blog post](https://blog.jdriven.com/2018/11/transcoding-grpc-to-http-json-using-envoy/).

 ## Requirements